Cold sores. Bitten cheeks. Bleeding gums.

 We all experience multiple forms of mouth tissue damage throughout our lives.
 While the pain that accompanies many of these problems can be very discomforting, there are some measures you can take to ease the pain without having to go to a dentist.

-If your gums experience inflammation and bleeding, you may have a very common gum disease called gingivitis.
-Though gingivitis causes very irritated gums, you can easily remedy some of the pain by rinsing your mouth with warm salt water or a mixture of equal parts hydrogen peroxide and warm water.
+If you experience gum inflammation and bleeding, you may have a very common gum disease (or gum infection) called gingivitis.
+Though gingivitis causes very irritated and inflamed gums, you can easily remedy some of the pain by rinsing your mouth with warm salt water or a mixture of equal parts hydrogen peroxide and warm water.
 Swish the mixture well in your mouth, and rinse.
 Then brush your teeth, especially the infected areas.
 Brushing will most likely cause bleeding, but this actually helps to flush out the bacteria that is causing the sensitivity.

 Canker sores are those small little ulcers that show up in your mouth and are often sore.
 While the cause of these tiny irritations is a mystery, there are many things you can do to speed up the healing process, which typically takes 7-10 days without any treatment.